rss2025-4/visual_servoing/README.md

 	- go to: http://localhost:6081/vnc.html?resize=remote
 - To see if camera is working:  In the terminal: `rqt_image_view` then go to Plug-ins > Visualizations > Image_viewer.
 Then select `/zed/zed_node/rgb/image_rect_color` as the image topic.
 - Cone-detector: Using rviz2, we can also Add (bottom left) a topic to view: select the `/cone_debug_img` topic which shows bounding box and what the cone detector sees
-- Homography-transformer: prints the x,y distance values in the terminal that the node was run in
+- Homography-transformer: prints the x,y distance values in the terminal that the node was run in.
+Using rviz2, we can also add the `/cone_marker` topic. make sure we are in the `cone_marker` frame, add the TF, view in the zed camera link fixed frame, to see where the cone is relative to the camera.
 - Parking-controller: prints the speed and angle nav commands
 ---
 ## Module Descriptions and Debugging